wez/wezterm/docs/config/keys.markdown

-Both the keyboard and (starting with the most recently *nightly* builds) the mouse bindings are configurable.
+Both the keyboard and the mouse bindings are configurable.

 The assignments are based around a triggering event, such as a keypress or mouse button click, which is combined with a set of modifier keys to produce